 Ashes are almost impossible to remove.
 If our life reflects Christ, we will leave a lasting legacy of hope.
 On the other hand, if we give our time to unworthy pursuits, the mark we make on this life will be nothing more than an annoying smudge.

-Ashes embody the heritage we leave behind for our descendents.
+Ashes embody the heritage we leave behind for our descendants.
 In this case, a fried life is actually a good thing.
 So what about you?
 What legacy will your life leave?
 What do you want the ashes of your life to say about you?
 What will others inhale when you exhale?

 Prayer: Father, forgive me for the times I have not proudly displayed a burning passion for You in my life.
 Help me put the things that are important to you first in my life so that I can leave a lasting legacy of hope to inspire future generations to follow your will.
 In Christ’s name, I pray.
 Amen.